 |Reactivity||More reactive||Less reactive|

 These were the Difference Between Aldehydes And Ketones.
-To know more about the each of them separately register with BYJU’S!
+To know more about the of them separately register with BYJU’S!

 Some important links: